site15/my-dashboard/.github/scripts/README.md

 3. When a TODO comment is removed from the code, the corresponding GitHub issue is automatically closed
 4. FIXME comments are also processed with the prefix `[AUTO-FIXME]`

+## Exclusions

+- Files in the `.github` directory are excluded from TODO scanning to prevent workflow-related comments from creating issues
+- Any existing auto-created issues related to `.github` files will be automatically closed

 ## TODO Comment Format

 The script recognizes TODO comments in the following formats: